ChadsArcade/VMMenu/README.md

  - **BiosKey** can be used to display the keycode of a pressed key under DOS.
 Use this if you are customising the keyboard inputs and need the keycodes.

-I'll flesh this document out with more detail in due course.